-The Annual General Meeting of Shareholders held on June 20, 2017 authorized the distribution of a cash dividend of \$0.24 per outstanding share of the Company's common stock, to be distributed in quarterly installments of \$0.06 in each of the second, third and fourth quarters of 2017 and first quarter of 2018.
-The amount of \$53 million corresponding to the first installment, \$53 million corresponding to the second installment, \$53 million corresponding to the third installment and \$47 million corresponding to the fourth installment were paid as of March 31, 2018.
-The amount of \$6 million presented in the line "Dividends payable to stockholders" in the consolidated balance sheet as of March 31, 2018 corresponds to the remaining portion of the fourth installment to be paid in the second quarter of 2018.
+In the Annual General Meeting of Shareholders held on June 20, 2017, the distribution of a cash dividend of \$0.24 per outstanding share of the Company's common stock was authorized, to be distributed in quarterly installments of \$0.06 in each of the second, third and fourth quarters of 2017 and first quarter of 2018.
+The amount of \$53 million corresponding to the first installment, \$53 million corresponding to the second installment and \$47 million corresponding to the third installment were paid as of December 31, 2017.
+The remaining portion of the third installment amounting to \$7 million and the fourth installment of \$53 million were paid in the first half of 2018.